exchange-doc/api/api/us_en/api_doc_en.md

 - ACCESS-KEY API Key as a string.
 - ACCESS-SIGN uses base64-encoded signatures (see Signed Messages).
 - ACCESS-TIMESTAMP is the timestamp of your request.header MUST be number of seconds since Unix Epoch in UTC.
 Decimal values are allowed.
-- All requests should contain content like application/json and be valid JSON.

 ## <span id="a4">Signature</span>
 Generate a string to be signed